MarkPearlCoZa/manager_readme/README.md

 **I talk to think**.
 That means sometimes I explore ideas out loud.
 Often when I'm dong this I am still in the process of thinking things through.
 If I say something that you feel is poorly defined call it out, it helps me think it through better.

 **I have a poor short term memory**.
 Blame it to having 3 young kids and so not getting enough sleep, I'm aware that I have a poor short term memory and sometimes forget the things.
 I'm actively working on it.
 Be patient with me.

+**I am traditionally a people pleaser**.
+While I am no longer unable to say "no", I still want to find a way to help others.
+I try my best to not let this impact my ability to do my job, and more importantly those I work with.
+If you feel I am "people pleasing" to the greater detriment of others, please call me out on it.
+I have grounded myself over the years so for the most part this is no longer an issue, but it does slip through sometimes.

 **I like to great people by name and give them a hand shake**.
 Call me old fashioned, I greet people with handshakes.
 If that feels awkward I'm up for any sort of variation, from fist bump to personalized handshake.
 If you are really not comfortable with the physical contact let me know and I'll revert to a wave.